 NOTE: Important!
 If you want to configure a Keenetic router as a VPN server, make sure that it has a public IP address, and when using the KeenDNS service, that it works in the 'Direct access' mode.
-If any of these conditions are not met, it will be impossible to connect to such a server from the Internet.
+If any of these conditions are not met, connecting to such a server from the Internet will be impossible.

 Below is an example of connecting to a server from a macOS operating system, using the version macOS Catalina as a reference.

 To connect to the Keenetic WireGuard server on a macOS-based computer, you need to download and install WireGuard.